-For CQI, PMI, CRI, LI, RI, L1-RSRP, a UE is configured by higher layers with N≥1 CSI-ReportConfig Reporting Settings, M≥1 CSI-ResourceConfig Resource Settings, and a list of trigger states ReportTriggerList containing a list of associated CSI-ReportConfigs indicating the Resource Set IDs for channel and optionally for interference.
+For CQI, PMI, CRI, SSBRI, LI, RI, L1-RSRP, a UE is configured by higher layers with N≥1 CSI-ReportConfig Reporting Settings, M≥1 CSI-ResourceConfig Resource Settings, and one or two list(s) of trigger states (given by the higher layer parameters aperiodicTriggerStateList and semiPersistentOnPUSCH-TriggerStateList).
+Each trigger state in aperiodicTriggerStateList contains a list of associated CSI-ReportConfigs indicating the Resource Set IDs for channel and optionally for interference.
+Each trigger state in semiPersistentOnPUSCH-TriggerStateList contains one associated CSI-ReportConfig.